MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-cordova/index.md

 ### Sample usage
 1. Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
-2. From the command-line, navigate to the Cordova project.
+2. From the command-line, navigate to the project's root folder.
 2. Add a platform by running the `cordova platform add` command.
 3. Run the Cordova application by running the `cordova run` command.